soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 - Increased delay times for better rendering (2000ms + 1000ms additional)
 - Sequential processing of slides for stability
 - Proper error handling and cleanup
+- Flexible dimensions to match your application needs

 ### 3. PDF Generation ✅

 The PDF generation service has been integrated directly into the Puppeteer microservice using pdf-lib.
 This:
-- Creates a PDF with the correct dimensions
+- Creates a PDF with your specified dimensions
 - Embeds the screenshots as pages
 - Provides a downloadable PDF file